British PM Johnson is in charge of coronavirus response, junior minister says

+With a suspected COVID-19 death toll of nearly 50,000, Britain has been one of the worst-hit countries in the world and the government has faced criticism for being too slow to impose a lockdown, too slow to protect the elderly in nursing homes and too slow to build a test and trace system.
+The Telegraph newspaper said Johnson was taking back control of the crisis with a Downing Street shakeup: two committees will make decisions about the government's response.

 "The prime minister is the head of this government and the prime minister runs this government.
-The prime minister has always been in charge," junior health minister Edward Argar told Sky News when asked about the report.
-Asked about the government's COVID-19 tracing system, he said: "We are into the thousands being successfully traced at the moment, I don't have the precise figures because we are working with the UK Statistics Authority to agree to the process to make sure that they accept it's reliable."
+The prime minister has always been in charge," junior health minister Edward Argar told Sky News when asked who had been in charge until now.
+Asked about Britain's COVID-19 tracing system, he said: "We are into the thousands being successfully traced at the moment, I don't have the precise figures because we are working with the UK Statistics Authority to agree on the process to make sure that they accept it's reliable."

+Johnson will chair a new committee on strategy, while another on operations will be led by senior minister Michael Gove, the Telegraph reported.
+Opposition Labour leader Keir Starmer said there was growing concern the government was now "winging it".

+"I am putting the prime minister on notice that he has got to get a grip and restore public confidence in the government's handling of the epidemic," he said in an interview with the Guardian.
+"If we see a sharp rise in the R rated, the infection rate ... responsibility for that falls squarely at the door of No 10.
+We all know the public has made huge sacrifices.
+This mismanagement of the last few weeks is the responsibility of the government."

 - READ MORE ON: